-- 1. Obtained appraisals to determine the fair market value of the Property, which included consideration of all improvements pertaining to the reality, including the immovable fixtures and equipment; - 2.
-Reviewed and approved the appraisals, and established the amount it believes to be just compensation; - 3.
-Determined the Owner of the Property by examining the county assessor's record, a preliminary title report, and occupancy of the Property; - 4.
-Made a written offer to the Owner for the full amount of just compensation which was not less than the approved appraised value; - 5.
-Provided the Owner with a written statement of, and summary of the basis for, the amount established as just compensation with respect to the foregoing offer.
+- 1. Retained an independent appraiser to determine the fair market value of the Property; - 2.
+Reviewed and approved the appraisals, and established the amount it believes to be just compensation;

+- 3. Determined the Owners of the Property by examining the County Assessor Office's record a preliminary title report, and occupancy of the Property; - 4.
+Made a written offer to the Owners for the full amount of just compensation which was not less than the approved appraised value; - 5.
+Provided the Owners with a written statement of, and summary of the basis for, the amount established as just compensation with respect to the foregoing offer.

-It is recommended that based on the above evidence, the Board find and determine that the offer required by Section 7267.2 of the California Government Code has been made to the Owner.
+It is recommended that based on the above Evidence, the Board find and determine that the offer required by Section 7267.2 of the California Government Code has been made to the Owners.